JuliaData/Feather.jl/README.md

 [Feather](http://github.com/wesm/feather) is a format for saving and retrieving data frames.
 That repository provides the sources for _libfeather_, a C++ library to read and write the feather format, and feather packages for `R` and for `Python/pandas`.

-This repository provides Julia package to read the feather format.
+This repository provides a Julia package to read the feather format.
 A writer will be added soon.

 Using the package requires that "libfeather.so" be on the LD_LIBRARY_PATH.